 These areas within Bowdoinham have critical natural resources that could be threatened by development or overuse, and more generally, the Kennebec Estuary (A Focus Area of Statewide Ecological Significance), the Maine Natural Areas Program locations, forested wetlands, and select wetlands under 10 acres in size that have limited regulation by the Maine Department of Environmental Protection (DEP) and streams along the Maine Turnpike.
-For these locations, see the maps titled Natural Resource Co-occurrence, Water Resources and Riparian Habitat, Water Resources, Map of Turnpike Streams and Undeveloped Habitat Blocks & Connectors and Conserved Lands.
+For these locations, see the maps titled Natural Resource Co-occurrence, Water Resources, Majorian Habitat, Water Resources and Connectors and Conserved Lands.